 This article explains how to understand your employees’ overtime balance, and how to troubleshoot it if it’s incorrect.

-This can happen if work schedules or time off settings aren’t set up correctly.
+This can happen if work schedules, overtime policies, or time off settings aren’t set up correctly.
 You might notice unexpected deficit hours or overtime totals that don’t seem right.
 These errors can affect payroll and make it hard for employees to trust their attendance records, so it’s important to fix them.

 Before you start